Best Crypto Options Trading Platforms October 2023

 How Does Settlement Work?

-All options are settled in the coin of the option’s underlying asset.
-BTC options are settled in BTC, ETH options in ETH, and SOL options in SOL.
+Options are settled in the coin of the option’s underlying asset.
+BTC options are settled in BTC, and ETH options in ETH.

 Want even more data to help you make trading decisions?
 Check out our guide on the top crypto research tools.